van-bug/van-bug.github.io/README.md

 poetry run mkdocs serve
 ```

-Your build docs should not be available on localhost:8000
+Your build docs should now be available on localhost:8000

 ## Making Small Changes